shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day1.md

     * If not using MATLAB, key variables to look at in the .csv file would be the time (column name: time), mode (column name: mode), actual interaction torque (column name: SensorTorques_1) and desired interaction torque (column name: MM1_DesiredInteractionTorques_1)

 ## Test haptic feedback

+<ins>Goal:</ins> to explore how haptic feedback affects the "feel" of using the robot while performing ankle exercises

+The haptic feedback implemented here is a simple spring which virtually connects your ankle to a constant angle.
+Moving your ankle back and forth, you will experience attractive forces towards this constant angle.
+Follow these instructions:

 1. Run ROS program for haptic feedback from the terminal where the workspace was sourced; specify the robot_name parameter for your group’s device (m1_x, m1_y or m1_z)
 ```bash
 roslaunch CORC m1_real.launch robot_name:=m1_x